multihack/multihack-web/README.md

 Tired of struggling to set up remote collaboration with your team?
 Try <a href="https://rationalcoding.github.io/multihack-web/">multihack.co</a>

+**Still in active development.
+Fully working, but expect constant updates.**

 ## Usage:

 1. Make sure all your team members have the same code (or use the **fetch code** feature).